Additive decompositions for rings of modular forms: Introduction

 Thus, all our splitting results above follow from corresponding splitting results for the vector bundle $(f_n)_*\OO_{\MMb_1(n)_R}$.
-If $6$ is invertible, these are easy to prove as $\MMb_{ell,R}$ is in this case a weighted projective stack and we know a lot about vector bundle on these.
+If $6$ is invertible, these are easy to prove since, in this case, $\MMb_{ell,R}$ is a weighted projective stack, and we know a lot about vector bundles on these.
 If $6$ is not invertible, the arguments become more delicate.
-We first obtains splitting results over a field using a Krull--Schmidt theorem and use this to obtain our integral results.
+We first obtain splitting results over a field using a Krull--Schmidt theorem and use this to obtain our integral results.

+Our results about vector bundles also have applications to the study of topological modular forms as explored in \cite{MeiTopLevel}.
+This is also one reason for our insistence on integral results and not ignoring the small primes: topological modular forms are most interesting and have most applications precisely at the primes $2$ and $3$.

 The structure of the present article is as follows.
 Section \ref{sec:ModularCurves} contains background on the various moduli stacks we consider.
 In Section \ref{sec:decexistence}, we prove our decomposition results for vector bundles, first in the case of a field and then over more general rings; if you are only interested in the situation of base fields of characteristic not $2$ or $3$ you can skip this section.
 In Section \ref{sec:dec}, we will give explicit formulae for the decompositions.
 Section \ref{sec:modforms} will deduce from these considerations the results stated in this introduction.
-As several of the occurring stacks are weighted projective stacks, we devote Appendix \ref{sec:weighted} to them; our main result gives a partial classification of vector bundles in the case of weighted projective lines.
+As several of the occurring stacks are weighted projective stacks, we devote Appendix \ref{sec:weighted} to them; our main result gives a partial classification of vector bundles in the case of weighted projective lines, which may be of independent interest.
 Appendix \ref{app:Hasse} contains a proof how to lift the Hasse invariant to a characteristic zero modular form in the presence of a level structure.
+Appendix \ref{app:CuspForms} is about the computation of weight-$1$-cusp forms over $\F_p$, showing in particular that $n=65$ in the lowest $n$ for which there is a level-$n$ cusp form over $\F_2$ that does not lift to characteristic zero.
 Appendix \ref{sec:tables} contains tables of decompositions.